BeauJoh/thesis/source/01-title-page.md

         \vspace*{2.5cm}

         \huge
+        Characterizing and Predicting Scientific Workloads for heterogeneous supercomputers
-        Automatic program analysis and scheduling of scientific workloads for heterogeneous supercomputers
+        %Automatic program analysis and scheduling of scientific workloads for heterogeneous supercomputers

         \vspace{1.5cm}